Riverton, Iowa

 Riverton is a city in Fremont County, Iowa, United States, along the East Nishnabotna River.
 The population was 245 at the time of the 2020 census.

 History

 Riverton was laid out in 1870.
+The land on which the town was platted originally belonged to Coleman and Grazilla (Zimmerman) Smith.
+The Smith family went on to establish the first bank in Riverton.

 The 1881 robbery of the Sexton Bank at Riverton was initially suspected to be the work of Jesse James, but it was soon correctly attributed to the outlaw Poke Wells.